 Does melatonin cause acne?

 No. Melatonin does not cause acne and is considered safe for topical application.

 Does melatonin increase collagen?

 Yes.
-Melatonin may play a role in collagen expression and production.
-This, in turn, plays a role in maintaining skin elasticity (5).
+Melatonin may play a role in collagen production and expression.
+This, in turn, plays a role in maintaining skin elasticity (8).

 - Melatonin is a hormone produced by the pineal gland that regulates the body’s circadian rhythmi XA natural, 24-hour internal clock that regulates the sleep-wake cycle and controls your daily schedule and functioning. .

 - It has powerful antioxidant and anti-aging properties which have made it a popular ingredient in skincare products.

 - The hormone protects the skin layers, collagen fibers, and other cells from free radical damage and may help reduce fine lines, wrinkles, and other signs of aging.